 What is boulder opal?
 Where is boulder opal found?
 How is boulder opal mined?
 How is boulder opal cut?
 How is boulder opal valued?
 Are there different types of boulder opal?
 FAQ: Would a boulder opal be suitable for an engagement ring?

 Boulder Opal is a type of Australian opal that is found in Queensland.
+The key defining feature of boulder opal is the host rock the opal is found in.

 Boulder Opal is found in the cracks and crevices of large weathered boulders that once lay on the ocean floor and as concretions with ironstone fed from fissures and faults.
 The opal formation event took place one hundred million years ago at the end of the Jurassic (dinosaurs) and the beginning of the Craterous period (high sea levels).
 During the Craterous period, three quarters of the Australian continent was under water.